 Main Concern With Bonds

-The main concern for bonds is that their values go down when the Federal Reserve hikes interest rates.
-That said, so long as you hold the bond to maturity, you should get your initial principal back along with all the coupon payments if you are buying a highly rated bond e.g. AA.
+The main concern for bond funds is that their values go down when the Federal Reserve hikes interest rates.
+That said, so long as you hold individual bonds to maturity, you should get your initial principal back along with all the coupon payments if you are buying a highly rated bond e.g. AA.

-Bonds are a great investment to help decrease volatility in your portfolio.
+Bonds are usually investment to help decrease volatility in your portfolio.
 I hope everybody at least takes advantage of lower interest rates and refinances their mortgage.